 Go to whole of WA Government search

 Western Australia was the first state to introduce the Seniors Card in 1988 in recognition of the contribution seniors make to the community.
-The WA Seniors Card is now the most generous scheme of its kind in Australia.
+The WA Seniors Card is one of the most generous schemes of its kind in Australia.

 Today, more than 370,000 senior West Australians are getting a better deal with the WA Seniors Card.

 It is a lifelong card that does not need to be renewed, as long as the eligibility criteria are met.